galasa-dev/cli/docs/generated/errors-list.md

 - GAL1038E: Invalid Java package name '{}' should not start with the '{}' character.
 - GAL1039E: Invalid Java package name '{}' should not end with the '{}' character.
 - GAL1040E: Invalid Java package name.
 Package name should not be blank.
+- GAL1041E: Failed to create folders '{}'.
+Reason is '{}'.
+Check that you have permissions to write to that folder, and that there is enough disk space available and try again.
+- GAL1042E: Failed to open file '{}' for writing.
+Reason is '{}'.
+Check that you have permissions to write to that folder and file, and that there is enough disk space available and try again.
+- GAL1042E: Failed to open file '{}' for reading.
+Reason is '{}'.
+Check that you have permissions to read the file and try again.